DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

     A glossary of terms is also provided.

 *   **API Reference**
-    : Provides detailed information about Intel® DPDK functions, data structures and other programming constructs.
+    : Provides detailed information about DPDK functions, data structures and other programming constructs.

 *   **Sample Applications User Guide**
     : Describes a set of sample applications.
 Each chapter describes a sample application that showcases specific functionality and provides instructions on how to compile,